Frequently Asked Questions with Answers

 Q: Where can I get mountain bike lessons?

 OMBA does not offer lessons or training, we are a mountain bike advocacy group working with land owners and stake holders to keep our existing trails open and to expand where we can ride.
 We do have frequent group rides and events.
-Please see our event calendar and FaceBook page for details of any current events.
+Please see our FaceBook page for details of any current events.

 Q: Are the South March Highland trails only for Mountain Bikes?